Month 01, Day 01, Year of Diagnosis.

 I wanted to know the test results, but I also didn’t want to push.
 The wanting was buoyed with the the look on Helen’s face when ‘later’ was whispered.
 Helen’s been sick for while now.
 I was afraid that things had gotten worse again.

 I was nearly positive later was going to be later in the week when Helen felt sure the rest of the house wouldn’t walk into the family room.
 Later turned out to be later that night.

-She repeated to me the two words the doctor spoke; two words that, while few in letter content, are heavy, dull…Everest : cancer and ‘mets’ed’
+She repeated to me the two words the doctor spoke that, while few in letter content, are heavy, dull…Everest : cancer and ‘mets’ed’

 I saw it in the glistening of Helen’s eyes, felt it in the heart of my being.
 Then we inhaled deeply, yet silently, because for right now, I was all Helen would tell.
 And we didn’t want the household to hear it.

 I told them no matter what, their wishes would be both respected and carried out, come what hell would ensue.
 We’re no strangers to advance directives; no strangers to Death’s journeys; no strangers to the things that tally up to life’s inevitability.
 Still, loss is loss.
 And the last thing I wanted to do was tear up while Helen confided in me.
 It proved to be a gut feeling well followed when they tell me they weren’t going to tell many people.
 That they knew automatically they would subsume their own feelings to comfort the receiver.

 ‘I can’t handle that right now.’